jbennie/sugar/README.md

 	</a>
 </p>

-Sugar gives you a lot of cool stuff to enhance your codebase.
+<p class="lead">Sugar gives you a lot of cool stuff to enhance your codebase.
 It basically does nothing by default but let you grab what you want from it.
-It can be the colors management feature, as well as the spaces management, helper classes, etc...
+It can be the colors management feature, as well as the spaces management, helper classes, etc...</p>

 We like to think about this toolkit as